-A load leg – sometimes called a foot prop or support leg – is a metal support leg that comes down from the edge of the rear-facing car seat’s base and rests on the floor of the vehicle
+A load leg – sometimes called a foot prop or support leg – is a metal pole that comes down from the base of a rear-facing car seat and rests on the floor of the vehicle.

-Crash tests show that this significantly reduces the forces on the baby’s head and neck – thereby keeping your baby’s brain and spine safer
+Crash tests show that load legs significantly reduce the forces on the baby’s head and neck – thereby keeping your baby’s brain and spine safer.

-Found commonly in Europe, but only offered on a few US seats
+Found commonly in Europe, load legs are offered on only a few US seats:

-The goal of a car seat is to decrease the forces on a child’s body.
+Load legs reduce downward rotation: The car seat’s goal is to decrease the crash forces on a child’s body.
 The back of a rear-facing car seat should absorb the crash forces and the remaining forces should be applied onto the strongest part of the child’s body — their back.
-The load leg allows the car seat to do this better.
+A load leg allows a car seat to do this better.
 In a frontal crash, a rear-facing child – and their rear-facing car seat – will move towards the front of the vehicle.
 In addition to moving forwards, the car seat will also rotate downwards (i.e. become more reclined) as the vehicle’s seat cushion compresses.
 The more reclined the car seat becomes during the crash, the more the child slides up the car seat.
 When a child slides up the car seat, forces are applied to the child’s neck and shoulders.
 A load leg works by preventing the car seat from going any more reclined during a crash, which therefore reduces how much the child will slide up the car seat.
 In so doing, more of the crash forces can be absorbed by the back of the car seat and distributed along the child’s back, rather than into the child’s neck and shoulders.
 Crash tests of the same car seat with and without the use of the load leg show that using the load leg significantly reduces head injury criteria (HIC).

 How does a load leg limit rebound?
 Imagine jumping on a trampoline.
 For every action there is an equal and opposite reaction.
 If you take a big jump on a trampoline, you’ll bounce really high up.
 If you take a tiny jump, you’ll barely bounce up at all.
 The jump is your action, and the bounce is your reaction – also called rebound.
 How does this relate to a rear-facing car seat in a frontal crash?
 Most rear-facing only seats will rotate downwards a fair amount during a frontal crash (like a big jump on a trampoline) and then will rebound towards the back of the vehicle a lot thereafter (like the high bounce you get from that big jump).
 However, on a rear-facing seat with a load leg, there is basically no downward rotation (no jump) and therefore there is very little rebound as a result.

-This video below shows how a load leg both decreases how far the car seat rotates downward (as shown by the red line) and how far the car seat rebounds (as shown by the blue line).
+These videos above – one of the Cybex Aton2 and the other of the Clek Liing – show how a load leg decreases how far the car seat rotates downward (as shown by the red line) and how far the car seat rebounds (as shown by the blue line).
 The green line is there to show the recline angle of the car seats before the crash – and you can see it is identical on both seats.
-These crash tests are of the exact same Cybex Aton2 with the only difference being that the one on the left did NOT use the load leg and the one on the right did.

-Many sedans and some SUV’s have a “hump” on the floor in the center seat, where the center floor is raised up.
-In vehicles with “humps,” depending on how high the hump is and which car seat you have, the load leg may not fit in that position because the hump is too high and the base would be jacked up off the vehicle seat cushion, often making the baby sit much more upright than is allowed.
-For Cybex and GB, the front of the base (the part closest to the front of the vehicle) must still make contact with the vehicle seat cushion when using the load leg.
+For Cybex and GB, the front of the base (the part closest to the front of the vehicle) must make contact with the vehicle seat cushion when using the load leg.
 For Nuna, if you are using rigid LATCH to install the base, the front end of the base does NOT have to contact the vehicle seat cushion when using the load leg (so long as the base is properly reclined).

 Below are statements from Cybex, GB and Nuna affirming that they allow the use of the load leg in cases where there is a hump in the floor.